 Former juvenile offenders may be able to get a fresh start of sorts by filing a petition in court seeking expungement (sealing) of a juvenile court conviction.
 Expungement typically allows offenders to tell prospective employers, landlords, licensing agencies and others that they have never been arrested or convicted.
 However, expungement does not eliminate all the consequences of a juvenile court conviction.
 For example, even an expunged conviction can serve as a strike that produces harsher punishment under a state's Three Strikes statute.
-(To learn more about juvenile offenses, see Nolos article Juvenile Court: An Overview.
-To learn more about criminal records and expungement, see Nolo's Expungement & Criminal Records area.
+(To learn more about juvenile offenses, see Juvenile Court: An Overview.
+To learn more about criminal records and expungement, see Expungement and Criminal Records.
 Also see Prior Convictions and the Job-Application Process.)
 There are many advantages to sealing your juvenile records.
 Read on to learn which juvenile records may be sealed, how to have them sealed, and what it means once those records are sealed.

 Eligibility for Record Sealing

 The kinds of juvenile records that are eligible for sealing varies from state to state.
 Usually, whether a record can be sealed depends on the following.

 Age.
 The person seeking the sealing (sometimes called "expungement") must be an adult.
 In most states, this means the person making the request must be at least 18 years old.